-The obelisk originally stood in the Horti Sallustiani, the gardens of the historian Gaius Sallustius Crispus (86-35 BCE).
-The gardens, which covered a large area between the Porta Pinciana and the Porta Salaria, later became part of Villa Ludovisi.
+The 'Sallustiano' obelisk originally stood in the Horti Sallustiani, the gardens of the historian Gaius Sallustius Crispus (86-35 BCE).
+The gardens, which covered a large area between Porta Pinciana and Porta Salaria, later became imperial property.

-At some point during the mists of time, the obelisk fell or was felled.
+At some point during the mists of time, the obelisk fell or was felled, but it was never completely lost.
 In 1735 Pope Clement XII (r.
 1730-1740) had it moved to Piazza di San Giovanni, where it lay for decades.
 It was finally erected in 1789, by order of Pope Pius VI (r.
 1775-99), in front of the church of Santissima Trinità dei Monti.

 There are three inscriptions on the base.
-The two short inscriptions read: III EIDVS / APRIL / ANNO M DCC / LXXXVIIII (The third day before the Ides of April.) and SACRI / PRINCIPATVS / EIVS / ANNO XV.
-(The fifteenth year of his pontificate.)
+The two short inscriptions read: III EIDVS / APRIL / ANNO M DCC / LXXXVIIII (The third day before the Ides of April in the year 1789) and SACRI / PRINCIPATVS / EIVS / ANNO XV (The fifteenth year of his pontificate).

 The longer inscription on the west face proclaims: PIVS VI PONT MAX / OBELISCVM / SALLVSTIANVM / QVEM PROLAPSIONE DIFFRACTVM / SVPERIOR AETAS / IACENTEM RELIQVERAT / COLLI HORTVLORVM / IN SVBSIDENTIVM VIARVM / PROSPECTV IMPOSITVM / TROPAEO / CRVCIS PRAEFIXO / TRINITATI AVGVSTAE / DEDICAVIT.
 (Pius VI, Pontifex Maximus, dedicated to the august Trinity the obelisk of Sallust, which, broken in its fall, a former age had abandoned prostrate, set atop the hill of the gardens in view of the streets below, and crowned with the victory trophy of the Cross.)